Activities & Days Out / 26 April, 2022 / Ellie Thompson

 Based in the heart of Fetcham village, The Bell is a staple part of family life for many of its residents.
 A welcoming and friendly pub, they cater brilliantly for children – both in terms of food and facilities.
 I’m a regular in there myself, it’s my go-to venue to socialise my daughter most weekends 🙂

-Shere is a idyllic quintessential English village, and family run pub The William Bray is set in the middle of this quaint oldy-worldy village.
-The kitchen uses locally sourced products and the kids’ menu is always a little more varied than the usual.
-It’s a great location for a countryside trip with the kids, and I love that the garden overlooks the tiny village, great for people watching.
+Shere is an idyllic quintessential English village, and family-run pub The William Bray is set in the middle of this quaint oldy-worldy village.
+The kitchen uses locally sourced products and the kids’ menu is always a little more varied than usual.
+It’s a great child friendly pub set in a beautiful location for a countryside trip with the kids.
+I love that the garden overlooks the tiny village, great for people watching.

 The food at the Plough Inn is absolutely delicious.
-If you’re looking for excellent steak, this is definitely the place to come.
-The Plough Inn is a Grade II listed treasure, its interiors are beautiful and its outside garden perfect for a family meal.
-The kids menu offers the usual, but is just being revamped as we speak!
+If you’re looking for an excellent steak, this is definitely the place to come.
+The Plough Inn is a Grade II listed treasure, its interiors are beautiful and its outside garden is small but child friendly so you can enjoy a decent family meal.

-Based on the outskirts of Windsor Great Park, you can combine a morning’s walk with a delicious hearty lunch.
-The Fox and Hounds is family-friendly pub with a focus on fresh and delicious food for both adults and kids.
+Based on the outskirts of Windsor Great Park, you can combine a morning’s walk with a delicious hearty lunch in this child friendly pub.
+The Fox and Hounds is a family pub with a focus on fresh and delicious food for both adults and kids.
 I love their restaurant area at the back of the pub – or the sunny garden out front.

-The Cricketers is family-friendly pub brasserie based on Downside’s village green.
-The green comes complete with a zip-line and a playground the kids will enjoy, while the adults can watch on from the front beer garden.
-They’ve just launched their spring menu – the pub grub for juniors and kids looks delicious, and makes such a refreshing change to the usual suspects you’d expect to see on a kids’ menu.
+As child friendly pubs in Surrey go, The Cricketers is ticks a lot of boxes.
+This pub brasserie is based on Downside’s village green, which is really handy for parents wanting a quiet drink while the kids play.
+The green comes complete with a zip-line and a playground, while the adults can watch on from the front beer garden.
+They’ve just launched their spring menu – the pub grub for juniors and kids looks delicious and makes such a refreshing change to the usual suspects you’d expect to see on a kids’ menu.

 A favourite of my husband, The Old Plough in Stoke D’Abernon is always busy.
 An ideal spot for a lively Saturday or Sunday afternoon, The Old Plough hosts a great outdoor setting with gastropub menu.
 They do believe that ‘pubs are really for adults’ but welcome children during the day, and up until 8pm in the restaurant.

-We’ve spent quite a few hours in ancient country pub the Duke this winter, it’s the cosiest place to while away those winter afternoons, sat by one of their open fires admiring the beautiful brickwork.
-The Duke was taken over a year ago, and ever since, the food has been even more delicious.
-It’s our go-to restaurant when the in-laws come down and treat us to steak.
-The staff are very friendly and the atmosphere is always really relaxed and chilled.
+The Duke of Wellington is a brilliant child friendly pub based in Surrey just inside of Guildford.
+It’s the cosiest place to while away those winter afternoons, sat by one of their open fires admiring the beautiful brickwork.
+Now a Peach pub, The Duke was taken over a year ago, and ever since, the food has been even more delicious.
+The staff are very friendly, the fries are delicious, and the atmosphere is always really relaxed and chilled.

-Winner of the 2017 Surrey Life Food & Drink awards, The Cock Inn is a great location for a family lunch, inside or out.
+The Cock Inn is a great location for a family lunch, inside or out.
 Situated within easy reach of the M25, the pub is nestled amongst the stunning Surrey Hills.
-There’s a large outdoor seating area over looking beautiful fields, fantastic for families lunching in the sun.
+Its child friendly surrey pub credentials include a large outdoor seating area over looking beautiful fields, fantastic for families lunching in the sun.

 Perfectly picturesque, The Wotton Hatch overlooks the Surrey Hills and is the first pub I’ve come across in Surrey that offers a dedicated vegan menu in addition to its main offerings.
 We took a trip here in the Easter holidays, and I can confirm first hand, the vegan tart is absolutely beautiful, my 10 month old adored it!
 (As did we!)
 In fact, all of the menu is incredible, they do great deals on courses during lunchtime in the week.
 It’s a perfect destination for a truly special occasion.
 Unfortunately when we went, the weather was abysmal, another reason to go back when the sun shines.